 Not only does this help to reduce the stress on the film, but it can also have the added bonus of being able to use larger rolls of film, resulting in less downtime and labor costs.

 Films with higher CoF also put higher stress on your wear parts, particularly the forming set.
-Over time, the edge of the forming collar can be worn down by this friction but simply reinforcing the edge can help to prolong the life of this spare part.
+As I mentioned above, the edge of the forming collar can be worn down by this friction but simply reinforcing the edge can help to prolong the life of this spare part.

 Your First defense- Partners in Packaging

-It’s never a bad idea to loop in your suppliers when evaluating any production changes, whether they relate to your film, product doses, bag styles changes, etc. Often, machinery vendors are willing to test film samples for you and make operation recommendations based on their findings.
+It's always a good idea to involve your suppliers when evaluating production changes, whether they involve your film, product doses, or changes in bag styles.
+Machinery vendors are often willing to test film samples for you and provide recommendations based on their findings.

-ROVEMA even has a database of nearly 200 sustainable film options from multiple films suppliers and their testing/spec recommendation results so that customers can make a sustainable film transition efficiently and confidently.
+ROVEMA has a comprehensive database of nearly 200 sustainable film options from multiple film suppliers, along with their testing and specification recommendations.
+This allows customers to transition to sustainable film efficiently and with confidence.

-Machinery vendors and film suppliers often have close relationships and ones that truly consider themselves as your business partners will work collaboratively to assist you in taking a new packaging material or other innovation to market.
+Machinery vendors and film suppliers often have strong relationships and truly consider themselves as your partners in business.
+They will work collaboratively to help you bring new packaging materials and other innovations to the market.